dumijay/CalDOM/README.md

 <script src="https://unpkg.com/caldom"></script>
 ```

 CalDom uses _ by default.
-To use a different alias, set:
+To use a different alias, set "_caldom_alias" before loading it:

 ```js
 window["_caldom_alias"] = "<new_alias>"
 ```
-before loading it.

 ## Download